Shoumik3011/Reddit-Flair-Detector/README.md

 =========

 ## Introduction
 Reddit-Flair-Detector is a flair detector for posts belonging to [r/india](https://www.reddit.com/r/india/) subreddit on Reddit.
 Its web app is deployed using Heroku which can be accessed [here](https://red-flair-detector.herokuapp.com/).
-It scrapes post's using the URL and then uses an SVC model to predict the flair of that post.The
+It scrapes post's using the URL and then uses an SVC model to predict the flair of that post.The link for the automated testing can be accessed  [here](https://red-flair-detector.herokuapp.com/automated_testing) .

 ## How to Use the App
 ### Steps to use the Web-app to predict flairs of posts.